yudharisandy/LudoGame/README.md

 - Support for 2-4 players
 - Provide a simple graphical user interface to be played around
 - Support specific Ludo rules:
+    - Got number six: the same player holds
     - Collision rule: Send totem back to home position.
     - Specific path/route of play for each player.

-### Issues (To be solved soon)
+### Issues (still be working on)
-- Collision rule: Bug in older cell still have totem.
+- Collision rule: GUI bug.
-- Got number six: the same player holds
 - No need to choose Totem if there is no totem OnPlay (dice != 6)
+- Method to choose the winner and stop the game.

 ### Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.